AkvilaLauncher/Akvila.Client/README.md

 adheres to the project's coding standards and passes all the tests.

-For any issues or feature requests, you can open an issue on the [GitHub Issues](https://github.com/Gml-Launcher/Gml.Client/issues) page of the repository.
+For any issues or feature requests, you can open an issue on the [GitHub Issues](https://github.com/AkvilaLauncher/Akvila.Client/issues) page of the repository.

 ## Additional Resources

 - [JetBrains Rider Documentation](https://www.jetbrains.com/help/rider/Introduction.html)
 - [.NET Documentation](https://learn.microsoft.com/en-us/dotnet/)

-By following the above steps, you should be able to set up, develop, and publish the `Gml.Client` project successfully.
+By following the above steps, you should be able to set up, develop, and publish the `Akvila.Client` project successfully.
 Happy coding!